Ruth Chapter 1

 rut, IPA: [ʁut])Meaning “friend”.

 1:17 Where you die, will I die, and there will I be buried.
-Thus and more may YAHWEH יְהֹוָה
+This and more may YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-do to me, if anything but death parts me from you.
+do to me, if anything but death separates you and me.

-1:18 When she saw that she was determined was to go with her, she ceased to argue with her,
+1:18 When she saw that she was determined was to go with her, she stopped to arguing with her,

 Modern: Noʻomī Classically /neɪˈoʊmaɪ, ˈneɪ.oʊmaɪ/, colloquially /neɪˈoʊmi, ˈneɪ.oʊmi/;) The etymology of her name is not certain, but it is possible that it means “good, pleasant, lovely, winsome.